"How Might We help a solo chef have a more convenient delivery service, so he can spend more time with his family?"

 Understanding the Current Situation

-Using secondary research methods and talking to my client, I mapped out the current situation as a first step.
+Using secondary research methods and talking to my client, I mapped out the current situation as a first step, including the current customer touch points, business model, ecosystem map and competitor analysis.

 This way, we were able to see the big picture and start discussing about the challenges and opportunities that were not aware of.